-We intend to develop tebentafusp, brenetafusp and our other programs, and potentially future product candidates, in combination with other therapies, which exposes us to additional risks.
+We intend to develop our tebentafusp, IMC-F106C and other programs, and potentially future product candidates, in combination with other therapies, which exposes us to additional risks.

-We intend to develop tebentafusp, brenetafusp and other programs, and may develop future product candidates, for use in combination with one or more currently approved cancer therapies.
-We continue enrollment in our TEBE-AM Phase 3 trial investigating tebentafusp for the treatment of 2L+ advanced CM as a monotherapy or in combination with an anti-PD(L)1 therapy and in multiple combination arms of our brenetafusp Phase 1/2 clinical trial, including evaluation of brenetafusp in combination with standards of care including checkpoint inhibitors, chemotherapy and tebentafusp.
-In 2024, we also started randomizing patients with previously untreated advanced melanoma to brenetafusp + nivolumab versus nivolumab or nivolumab + relatlimab, depending on the country, in our PRISM-MEL-301 Phase 3 trial.
+We intend to develop our tebentafusp, IMC-F106C and other programs, and may develop future product candidates, for use in combination with one or more currently approved cancer therapies.
+In addition, we have begun enrollment in multiple combination arms of our IMC-F106C Phase 1/2 clinical trial, including evaluation of IMC-F106C in combination with standards of care including checkpoint inhibitors, chemotherapy and tebentafusp and, we expect to start randomizing patients with previously untreated advanced melanoma to IMC-F106C + nivolumab versus nivolumab or nivolumab + relatlimab, depending on country, in our PRISM-MEL-301 Phase 3 trial of IMC-F106C in the first quarter of 2024.
 Even if any product candidate we, or our collaboration partners, develop, was to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to bear the risks that the FDA or similar foreign regulatory authorities could revoke approval of the therapy used in combination with our product candidate or that safety, efficacy, manufacturing or supply issues could arise with these existing therapies.
 Combination therapies are commonly used for the treatment of cancer, and we would be subject to similar risks if we develop any of our product candidates for use in combination with other drugs or for indications other than cancer.
 This could result in our own products being removed from the market or being less successful commercially.

-We may also evaluate brenetafusp and our other programs, or any other future product candidates, in combination with one or more other cancer, infectious disease or autoimmune disease therapies that have not yet been approved for marketing by the FDA, the European Commission or similar foreign regulatory authorities.
-We will not be able to market and sell brenetafusp and our other programs, or any product candidate we develop in combination with any such unapproved cancer, infectious disease or autoimmune therapies, that do not ultimately obtain marketing approval.
+We may also evaluate our IMC-F106C and other programs, or any other future product candidates, in combination with one or more other cancer, infectious disease or autoimmune disease therapies that have not yet been approved for marketing by the FDA, the European Commission or similar foreign regulatory authorities.
+We will not be able to market and sell our IMC-F106C and other programs, or any product candidate we develop in combination with any such unapproved cancer, infectious disease or autoimmune therapies, that do not ultimately obtain marketing approval.